thiagomvas/BasaltOld/README.md

 # Basalt Game Engine

-Lush is a lightweight and versatile game engine designed for creating games using pure C#.
+Basalt is a lightweight and versatile game engine designed for creating games using pure C#.
 While it currently does not have a visual editor, this feature is in the pipeline for future development.

 This is a project currently only being developed by me in my free time, so contributions are always welcome.